sdwheeler/seanonit/content/docs/09-git-fundamentals/slide5-lab1.md

 ### Option 1 - Create a new repository on GitHub and clone it

 GitHub lets you add a README file at the same time you create your new repository.
-GitHub also offers other common options such as a license file, but you do not have to select any of them now.
+GitHub also offers other common options such as a license file, but you don't have to select any of them now.

 1. In the upper-right corner of any page, select `+` , then click **New repository**.

    ![New repository][05]

 1. In the **Repository name** box, type in a name for your project (no spaces or special characters).
+For this lab, choose a name that's different from your lab partner's name.
+For example, you could add your initials to create a name like `sdwGitFun`.
 1. In the **Description** box, type a short description.
 For example, type "This repository is for practicing the GitHub Flow."
-1. Select whether your repository will be **Public** or **Private**.
+1. Select whether your repository to be **Public** or **Private**.
 1. Select **Add a README** file.
 1. Click **Create** repository.
 1. Copy the URL of the repository.
-You will need this URL to clone the repository to your local machine.
+You need this URL to clone the repository to your local machine.

    ![Clone repository URL][04]